cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/http-migration.rst

     .. group-tab:: Gateway API

         In the Gateway API, entry points must be explicitly defined in a Gateway resource.
-        For example, if you want the data plane to handle HTTP traffic on port 80, you need to define a listener for that traffic.
+        For example, for the data plane to handle HTTP traffic on port 80, you must define a listener for that traffic.
         Typically, a Gateway implementation provides a dedicated data plane for each Gateway resource.

         .. code-block:: shell-session